Devil May Cry: Animated series

 In November 2018, Adi Shankar announced that he had acquired the rights to produce a Devil May Cry animated series for Netflix.
 Shankar, who has been completing a similar animated series for Konami's Castlevania franchise, said that he considered both series part of a shared "Bootleg Multiverse".

 In November 2021, Shankar revealed that the show's first season will have 8 episodes.
-He also have plans for a connected "multi-season arc", like what he did with Castlevania, and that fan-favorite characters will make their debut throughout the series.
+He also has plans for a connected "multi-season arc", like what he did with Castlevania, and that fan-favorite characters will make their debut throughout the series.
 In September 2024, Netflix announced that the series would premiere in April 2025.
-The show was premiered on 3 April, 2025 and a week later, Netflix announced that there will be second season of the show coming soon.
+The first season premiered on April 3, 2025.
+The series was renewed for a second season shortly thereafter, which released on May 12, 2026.
+In June 2026, the series was renewed for a third and final season.

 Film

+On June 2, 2003, Capcom and Japanese film company GAGA Communications announced a licensing agreement to develop a live-action Hollywood film based on the Devil May Cry series.
+GAGA planned to develop the film as a Hollywood blockbuster, with a proposed production budget of approximately $40 million and filming targeted to begin in 2005.
+The proposed film was intended to feature Dante and Trish and reflect the original games.
+At the time of the announcement, no director, producer, distributor, or cast had been selected.

+The project was never produced.
+No director, cast, screenplay, or production start was publicly announced, and the proposed 2005 filming date passed without the film entering production.

 On February 28, 2011, Screen Gems (which made Resident Evil into a film series) had purchased feature-film rights to the Devil May Cry series.
 Kyle Ward was hired to write the screenplay for the film (based on DmC: Devil May Cry), which would be Dante's origin story.
 No news has emerged about the project's status.